dracarys983/SVM/README.md

 * Zip the top level directory and submit it with the name \<RollNumber\_SVM\>.zip.
 * README.md should contain a brief overview of the methods followed and which kernel-hyperparameter combinations were used.
 * Report.pdf should contain in-depth explanation about each kernel, the parameters used for them and the results obtained in each experiments (preferably graphical representations).
+* Try to explain the kernel, what each hyperparameter means in the kernel equation for SVM and the observations.

 The evaluation script will run your submissions on the same dataset, the only difference being your algorithm will now be trained on entire part of dataset given to you in this repository and tested on a new unseen part of the dataset.
 For example: